tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 The voice chat APIs can only be called after SDK initialization and room entry.
 When Enable/Disable Mic/Speaker is clicked on the UI, the following practices are recommended:

-- **For most game applications, we recommend you call the `EnableMic` and `EnableSpeaker` APIs**, which is equivalent to calling the `EnableAudioCaptureDevice/EnableAudioSend` and `EnableAudioPlayDevice/EnableAudioRecv` APIs;
+- **For most game applications, it is recommended to call the `EnableMic` and `EnableSpeaker` APIs**, which is equivalent to calling the `EnableAudioCaptureDevice/EnableAudioSend` and `EnableAudioPlayDevice/EnableAudioRecv` APIs.
 - For other mobile applications (such as social networking applications), enabling/disabling a capturing device will restart both capturing and playback devices.
 If the application is playing back background music, it will also be interrupted.
-Playback won't be interrupted if the mic is enabled/disabled through control of upstreaming/downstreaming. **Calling method: call `EnableAudioCaptureDevice(true)` and `EnableAudioPlayDevice(true)` once after room entry, and call `EnableAudioSend/Recv` to send/receive audio streams when Enable/Disable Mic is clicked.**
+Playback won't be interrupted if the mic is enabled/disabled through control of upstreaming/downstreaming. **Calling method: call `EnableAudioCaptureDevice(true)` and `EnableAudioPlayDevice(true)` once after room entry, and call `EnableAudioSend/Recv` to send/receive audio streams when Enable/Disable Mic is clicked**.
 - For more information on how to release only a capturing or playback device, please see the `EnableAudioCaptureDevice` and `EnableAudioPlayDevice`.
 - Call the `pause` API to pause the audio engine and call the `resume` API to resume the audio engine.